realamirhe/react-aptor/README.md

 };
 ```

-### 💡 Can I remove if check in handlers
+### 💡 Can I remove if check-in handlers

 Cause the default value for ref can be undefined (in **createRef**) and null (in **useRef**) Typescript will complain about possibility for not-existence of apis. [see more](https://fettblog.eu/typescript-react/hooks/#useref).
-In normal world react will bind your API to given ref after the Connector mount
+In a normal world react will bind your API to the given ref after the Connector mount

-If you're using ref in useEffect or somewhere which is guaranteed to have the ref bounded to values, you can return proxy object in your getAPI function to bind all api functions simultaneously.
+If you're using ref in useEffect or somewhere which is guaranteed to have the ref bounded to values, you can return a proxy object in your `getAPI` function to bind all api functions simultaneously.

 ```js
 export default function getAPI(thirdParty, params) {